top of page

 Year 1 Scope

-4 junior faculty at MGH from historically under resourced groups who would benefit from dedicated secondary mentorship in research.
+4 junior faculty at MGH from disadvantaged backgrounds who would benefit from dedicated secondary mentorship in research.
 The secondary mentor is another important resource for the tenure-track faculty member.
 In addition to helping the tenure-track faculty member adjust to the environment of the department and the school, the secondary mentor should be available as needed to provide another perspective on questions related to scholarly expectations and progress, work/life balance, and personal issues.

 Application Process: